- 1 person: US$ 669.

 - Round trip ground transportation to the embarkation areas.

-- 6 nights of accommodation in shared tents.
+- 6 nights of accommodation in shared double or triple tent.

 - Camping equipment.